The Board of Directors: Reflecting the diversity of our operations

 Regarding internal audits

-- Revise the corporate internal audit objectives annually and recommend their approval to Hydro‑Québec’s Board of Directors ;
+- Revise the corporate internal audit objectives annually and recommend their approval to Hydro‑Québec’s Board of Directors

-- Approve the annual internal audit plan;
+- Approve the semi-annual internal audit plan

-- Ensure full compliance with the mandate of the Vice President – Internal Audit;
+- Ensure full compliance with the mandate of the Vice President – Internal Audit

-- Hold closed-door sessions with the Vice President – Internal Audit during committee meetings;
+- Hold closed-door sessions with the Vice President – Internal Audit during committee meetings

-- Recommend an external and independent examiner at least once every five years to Hydro‑Québec’s Board of Directors to assess internal audit operations and activities and issue an opinion on the conformity of those operations and activities with professional standards and on their efficacy, efficiency and economy.
+- Recommend an external and independent examiner to the Board at least once every five years to assess internal audit operations and activities and issue an opinion on the conformity of those operations and activities with professional standards, as well on efficiency and economy

 Regarding resource optimization